iqbalyarkhan/old-website/content/2019-09-07--LinkedList.md

 - When rotating a list, make it circular (connect tail to head) and figure out what the new tail should be.
 Then from there, the node after newTail is the newHead.

 - Linked lists are extremely powerful if you're required to constantly update your data (inserts and deletes).
 Insertion into a linked list would require you to sequentially iterate through your list - $O(n)$ - and then add your new node: $O(1)$.
 The down side is that if you need to search your list, you'd have to iterate through all the elements: $O(n)$.

-However, if your updates are infrequent, it'd be better to use an array since arrays provide us with fast lookup: $O(1)$.
-However, if you need to add a new item to your array, you'd have to allocate a new array, shift entries down and insert the new element in its correct position.